YOUR COMPANY IS LOOKING FOR CANADIAN RECEIVABLES FINANCING!

 CONCLUSION - ACCOUNTS RECEIVABLE FINANCING FOR BUSINESS GROWTH!

 Unable to wait for a customer's payment?
-Accounts receivable factoring allows businesses like yours to get the cash their customers owe your company immediately - allowing your business to fund growth, make payroll, etc -
+Accounts receivable factoring allows businesses like yours to get the cash their customers owe your company immediately, allowing your business to fund growth, make payroll, etc.

 Waiting for 30-90 days before getting paid isn't feasible in today's business environment and could lead to other financial problems!